Skip to content

 • all output tee'd to /var/log/backup-last.log.

-3. Optional restic forget runs only when the backup exited 0 and RESTIC_FORGET_ARGS is set.
-Words are shell-split and forwarded verbatim, e.g. --keep-daily 7 --keep-weekly 5 --keep-monthly 12.
+3. Optional restic forget runs only when the backup exited 0, RESTIC_FORGET_ARGS is set and FORGET_CRON is empty (since 2.5.0 — when FORGET_CRON is set retention is owned by the dedicated Forget worker and the inline path is skipped).
+Words are whitespace-split and forwarded verbatim, e.g. --keep-daily 7 --keep-weekly 5 --keep-monthly 12.
 Add --prune to combine forget+prune in one cron tick if you do not schedule PRUNE_CRON separately.
+The forget exit code is recorded separately in last-backup.json as forget_exit_code so retention problems stay visible even when the backup itself is fine; see Multi-host repositories and exit 11 below.

 4. Optional auto-unlock: when a non-zero exit was observed and RESTIC_AUTO_UNLOCK=ON, the worker runs restic unlock.
 Default is off — see Restic auto-unlock for the safety argument.